Scapegoat (song): Scape Goat (The Fix)

 The remix of "Scapegoat", titled Scape Goat (The Fix)", features rap vocals from American rapper Kanye West.
-It was released on April 21, 2013.
+Released on April 21, 2013, it serves as a promotional single from D'banj's compilation album D'Kings Men (2013).
 At the Radio 1 Hackney Weekend in London, D'banj first revealed plans to work with West during a backstage interview with Tim Westwood.

 Critical reception

-Upon its release, the song received mixed reviews from music critics.
+Upon release, the song received mixed reviews from music critics.
 Jordan Sargent of Spin described the remix as "a delightfully sunny song that nudges up against soca."
-Carl Williott of Idolator described the remix as "refreshingly carefree and simple", but ended up saying that it "doesn’t amount to anything more than a momentary blip on the radar".
+Carl Williott of Idolator described the remix as "refreshingly carefree and simple", but ended up saying that it "doesn't amount to anything more than a momentary blip on the radar".